robot-one/robot-one.github.io/themes/dream/docs/custom.md

 ## JS

 By customizing JS, you can manipulate the whole theme more freely.
-For example, some params will output to the global so you can achieve custom behaviors through them.
+For example, some params will output to the global so you can achieve custom behaviours through them.

-Here are the current output params (Can be found in [footer.html](https://github.com/g1eny0ung/hugo-theme-dream/blob/master/layouts/partials/footer.html)):
+Here are the current output params (Can be found in [footer.html](../layouts/partials/footer.html)):

 ```js
 window.background = {{ .Site.Params.background }}